nodemcu/nodemcu-firmware/docs/en/modules/spi.md

 ## Low Level Hardware Functions
-The low level functions provide a hardware-centric API for application scenarios that need to excercise more complex SPI transactions.
+The low level functions provide a hardware-centric API for application scenarios that need to exercise more complex SPI transactions.
 The programming model is built up around the HW send and receive buffers and SPI transactions are initiated with full control over the hardware features.